 A very good entry level Sauv.
 Blanc from Kevin Judd.
 Grassy, lemon peels and fresh cut herbs.
 It is not as complex as the open vat wild fermented Sauvignon from the same producer but really nice summary fresh steely flavours.
-Clearly one of the top producers from Marlborough. — a year ago
+Clearly one of the top producers from Marlborough. — 2 years ago

 Happy Spring!
 It’s one of our favorite points in the year.
 More; daylight, a little warmer in CA and everything starts to bloom which, means a long summer of gardening and being outdoors every day/night is not far off.

 Since it was such a great day and basically most Californians are shut-Ins, the voluntary self quarantining was getting to me.
 I did the landscaping and got an afternoon of fresh air today.
 A breath of fresh air...ahhh!
 Wow, was it needed after Gavin’s Newsom’s estimate of 25.5 million Californians would be infected with Coronavirus over 8 weeks yesterday.

 So, a good night to celebrate another day of being virus free with my 2nd favorite N/V Rosé Champagne.

 Stay safe everyone and remember the new terminology of the new decade...social distancing!
 Cheers! 🍾🥂

 Photos of; Spring in our backyard & a Billecart Grand Cru Vineyard.